Join us

 Out of over 1,900 entries, a judging panel made up of experts from the fields of photography, film, geography and environment selected the Earth Photo 2024 shortlist: 112 images and 12 videos by 31 photographers and 13 filmmakers from around the world.

-Distinctions and winners will be announced on Monday 17 June, from 5.00pm at the Royal Geographical Society (with IBG) in London, at the Earth Photo 2024 Exhibition Launch and Awards Ceremony featuring a presentation of the shortlisted photographers and filmmakers, alongside a specially curated display of original prints, from the Royal Geographical Society's collection documenting the Himalaya's glacial and mountainous landscapes from British expeditions to Mount Everest in the 1920s.
+Winners will be announced on Monday 17 June, from 5.00pm at the Society in London.
+The Earth Photo 2024 exhibition launch and awards ceremony will feature a presentation of the shortlisted photographers and filmmakers, alongside a specially curated display of original prints, from the Society's collection documenting the Himalaya's glacial and mountainous landscapes from British expeditions to Mount Everest in the 1920s.